 We would love to hear more on these topics and also expand the horizons a bit.
 We designed the conference to create a forum for professors like you who are experimenting with cutting edge technologies and techniques in law teaching with the goal of spreading your ideas to the broader community.
 We see the conference as a way to showcase you as a leader in teaching innovation and to inspire innovation by others as well.

 The Igniting Law Teaching conference is unlike other gatherings of law professors.
 Here, talks will be styled as TEDx Talks, with each speaker on stage alone, giving a well scripted and performed talk about an aspect of law school pedagogy.
 In the end, we will create a collection of short videos on law school-related pedagogy that will inspire innovation and experimentation by law professors around the country, and the world, to bring more active learning and practical skills training into the law school curriculum.
 The videos will be available for viewing by the larger academic community on LegalED, a website developed by a community of law professors interested in using online technologies to facilitate more active, problem-based learning in the classroom, in addition to more assessment and feedback.

 This is a great opportunity to showcase your innovations to the legal academy.
 Consider joining us for Igniting Law Teaching 2015!

-Filed under: Uncategorized | Tagged: #reformlegaled, education, law schools, law students, lawyers, legal education, Pistone, Villanova Law | Leave a comment »
+Filed under: Uncategorized | Tagged: #reformlegaled, ABA, aba standards, Assessment, clinical legal education, law professors, law school, law student, lawyering skills, lawyers, legal education, legal education reform, legal education technology conference, Pistone, Villanova Law | Leave a comment »